jubilbee/Survivor_EDA/readme.md

     * Pie charts showing the placements of contestants with disabilities for the new era and overall
     * Bar graphs depicting the distribution of contestants based on ethnicity, as present with contestants overall, winners, average placement, and average jury vote percentage earned
 ## Data
-This project contains two main dataset, including one focused on information about contestant demographics, including details such as age, ethnicity, gender, profession, hometown, whether they identify as lgbt, and whether they had a disability at the time of competing.
-The other includes statistic information about the contestants gameplay during their season.
+This project contains two main datasets, one focused on information about contestant demographics, while the other focuses on gameplay statistics.
+The 'contestants' dataset includes details such as age, ethnicity, gender, profession, hometown, whether they identify as lgbt, and whether they had a disability at the time of competing, while 'stats' includes statistic information about the contestants gameplay during their season, such as average jury vote %, challenge wins, and idols found.
 See **Data_dictionary.pdf** and **Survivor_database_ERD.pdf** for a more in-depth look into the structure and details of these datasets.

 The datasets were created by webscraping various sources, such as the [US Survivor contestants](https://en.wikipedia.org/wiki/List_of_Survivor_(American_TV_series)_contestants "Contestants wiki") wikipedia page, and [season stats](https://www.truedorktimes.com/survivor/boxscores/s1.htm
  "Season stats") from The True Dork Times website.
 Other sites scraped for this project: